Braxbro/Whiteroom-research/docs/findings-index.md

 Establishes the Whiteroom synthetic domain: typed-port entities, deterministic composition rules, 379K-parameter encoder-decoder transformer.
 Trained 50K steps from scratch.
 Achieves strong basic composition and attribution.
 Confirms the domain is learnable and the evaluation machinery works.

-→ See also: [whiteroom-spec.md](whiteroom-spec.md) for domain definition and [whiteroom-context.md](whiteroom-context.md) for research problem context.
+→ See also: [whiteroom-spec.md](whiteroom-spec.md) for domain definition and [whiteroom-context.md](whiteroom-context.md) for research problem context provided to Sonnet for implementation.

 ---